mohamadadithya/calendarify/README.md

 const options = {
   accentColor: '#0090FC', // You can customize the accent color
   isDark: true, // You can enable/disable dark mode
+  customClass: ['font-poppins'], // You can add custom class to the calendarify element
-  onTrigger: (calendarify) => console.log(calendarify), // You can trigger whatever function in this property (e.g. to fetch data with passed date parameter)
+  onChange: (calendarify) => console.log(calendarify), // You can trigger whatever function in this property (e.g. to fetch data with passed date parameter)
   quickActions: true, // You can enable/disable quick action (Today, Tomorrow, In 2 Days) buttons with boolean
   locale: { // You can set locale for calendar
     format: "DD-MM-YYYY", // Set Custom Format with Moment JS